When you choose the person you want to spend your life with, you also participate in choosing your child's partner.

 Through that relationship, it should learn what it means to love, what respect means, what mutual growth is.
 You show it what support and the power of love mean in the growth of a common pillar of value.

-In any relationship, love means teaching the other person how to love themselves more.
+In any relationship, love involves helping the other person learn to love themselves more.

 Otherwise, it becomes conditioning and addiction.

-A child in the very early period of its growth, in harmless play with pure energy, believing in miracles and everything beautiful that life offers, begins to form his emotional pattern according to what he hears, sees, feels.
+A child in the very early period of its growth, in harmless play with pure energy, believing in miracles and everything beautiful that life offers, begins to form its emotional pattern according to what hears, sees, feels.

 It will look for that emotional pattern that was implemented during growing up and will strive for it because it is familiar to the mind and therefore a "safe" zone.